ankitaryan404/nft-marketplace/README.md

 In this project, Smart Contracts are **ERC721-compliant NFT contract***, which follows all the rules of ERC721.
 **ERC721** - ***ERC721 is a standard for representing ownership of non-fungible tokens, that is, where each token is unique***.

-An extension of this project with complete front End is present [here](https://github.com/ankitaryan404/NFTMarketplace).
+An extension of this project with complete working front End is present [here](https://github.com/ankitaryan404/NFTMarketplace).

 #### Main Functionalities of this project
 > ERC721-compliant NFT contract <br>